 - Consider pain relievers.
-Use an over-the-counter pain reliever, such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others), to combat the achiness associated with influenza.
+Use acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others), to combat the fever, headache or achiness associated with influenza.
 Children and teens recovering from flu-like symptoms should never take aspirin because of the risk of Reye's syndrome, a rare but potentially fatal condition.

 To help control the spread of influenza in your community, stay home and keep sick children home until the fever has been gone, without the use of medicine, for 24 hours.
 Unless you're going to a medical appointment, avoid being around other people until you're feeling better.
 If you do need to leave your home to get medical care, wear a face mask.
 Wash your hands often.